Android-SUR/Android-SUR.github.io/README.md

 ## Platform Requirements
 ### Linux
 For Linux-related modifications, currently our code is run and tested in Linux kernel 5.12, 5.13, and 5.14.
-Note that despite quite a number of changes have been made in Linux kernel 5.14/5.13 since Linux kernel 5.12, our code is applicable to both given that concerned tracing points and functions remain unchanged.
+Note that although quite a number of changes have been made in Linux kernel 5.14/5.13 since Linux kernel 5.12, our code is applicable to both given that concerned tracing points and functions remain unchanged.

 ### Android
 For Android-related modifications, currently our code is run and tested in Android 10, 11, and 12 (AOSP).
-Note that despite quite a number of changes have been made in Android 12/11 since Android 10, our code is applicable to both given that concerned tracing points remain unchanged.
+Note that although quite a number of changes have been made in Android 12/11 since Android 10, our code is applicable to both given that concerned tracing points remain unchanged.

 ## For Developers
-Our code is licensed under Apache 2.0 in accordance with AOSP's and Kernel's license.
-Please adhere to the corresponding open source policy when applying modifications and commercial uses.
+Our code is licensed under Apache 2.0 in accordance with AOSP’s and Kernel’s licenses.
+Please adhere to the corresponding open-source policy when applying modifications and commercial uses.
-Also, some of our code is currently not available but will be relased soon once we have obatained permissions.
+Also, some of our code is currently not available but will be released soon once we have obtained permission.